bids-standard/bids-specification/src/04-modality-specific-files/04-intracranial-electroencephalography.md

-It is preferred that electrodes are localized in a 3D coordinate system (with respect to a pre- and/or post-operative anatomical MRI or CT scans or in a standard space as specified in BIDS Appendix VIII: preferred names of Coordinate systems, such as ACPC).
+It is preferred that electrodes are localized in a 3D coordinate system (with respect to a pre- and/or post-operative anatomical MRI or CT scans or in a standard space as specified in BIDS [Appendix VIII](../99-appendices/08-coordinate-systems.md) about preferred names of coordinate systems, such as ACPC).

 ### Allowed 2D coordinate systems